4th Amendment to the United States Constitution

 Westminster

-American law has it origins in English law.
+American law has its origins in English common law.

 4th Amendment Simplified and Summarized